OmarElawady/info_threefold/readme.md

 # info_threefold

 Welcome to the ThreeFold Wiki.
-Here is where you'll find all info on anything related to:
+Here is where you'll find all info on anything related to ThreeFold movement.

-- ThreeFold
-- The ThreeFold_Grid & Token
-- 3Bot
-- ThreeFold Technology
-- And more

 If you have any input, would like to see additions, or a cool idea, feel free to list an issue [here](https://github.com/threefoldfoundation/info_threefold/issues), and we'll make sure to try and get it in there.